Everyone strives to boost their productivity levels at work. However, there are times when levels of productivity are very low.

 Unfortunately, a lot of old PC’s aren’t capable of this.
 As a result, you’re left waiting for things to load, and it prevents you from being as productive as possible.

 Obviously, the clear solution to this is buying a better computer.
 But, you can also try and clean your current one to get rid of old files and data you don’t need.
-It frees up space on the device, and might make it run quicker.
+It frees up space on the device and might increase your productivity at work.

 This will show you how fast your internet is, and whether or not it’s the thing at fault.
 If the speeds are high, then it’s probably your computer that’s causing the low loading times.